Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
-Aug6, not just my app, js.design could help me to analyse other's app prototype.
+Aug6, not just my app, js.design could help me to analyse other app prototype.
 I used to critisize interfaces are not perfect or against our habit.
 Well, it's time to transfer my word to image and logic.

 Aug2, i think auto-play is necessary, set a 3s gap to allow users find software button.
 If constantly move from dock to software, that would be too annoying.